 - No current, protected bay.

-While Maui beaches offer some of the best snorkeling in the world, some of the best spots are only accessible by boat or strong swimmers.
+While Maui beaches offer some of the best snorkeling in the world, a few of the best spots are only accessible by boat or strong swimmers.
 There are plenty of tours available for those looking for a unique snorkeling experience with expert guides.
 Here are a few ideas to get to those harder to reach spots.

 Kayak, Paddle Board, Canoe and Raft Tours